Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_16.md

 Part 3

+16.1 Why do people learn foreign languages?

+16.2 What makes a good foreign language teacher?

+16.3 Do you think grammar is important when learning foreign languages?

+16.4 Is it interesting to be a foreign language teacher?

-16.1 What can children learn from parents?
+16.5 What can children learn from parents?

-16.2 Do you think some children are well-behaved because they are influenced by their parents?
+16.6 Do you think some children are well-behaved because they are influenced by their parents?

-16.3 Is it necessary for adults to learn new things?
+16.7 Is it necessary for adults to learn new things?

-16.4 How can people learn new things?
+16.8 How can people learn new things?